bobsummerwill/UseStratoRestAPI1/README.md

 The application provides a single key functionality:

-1. **Asset Enumeration** - List all assets owned by the user configured in credentials.js using the `/find-user` endpoint
+1. **Asset Enumeration** - List all assets owned by the user configured in credentials.js

 ## Prerequisites